onetrickwolf/moonjam-2021-onetrickwolf/README.md

 If you are happy with the testing just set debug to false and set the channel back to moonmoon before building for Moon.

-I am also including some videos.
+I included two videos, one with some chat input examples and one debug play session.

 Please ping me if you need any help or questions happy to help :)